-- (1) If an election official is satisfied that a person who has been issued with postal vote material in accordance with section 128(1)(a) has not received, or has spoiled, any of that postal vote material, the election official is to issue replacement postal vote material to that person. - (2) Replacement postal vote material is to be issued in accordance with the procedures in section 128. - (3) An election official is to keep a record, in an approved manner, of all persons issued with replacement postal vote material by the election official under this section.
+(1) If an election official is satisfied that a person who has been issued with postal vote material in accordance with section 128(1)(a) has not received, or has spoiled, any of that postal vote material and the person has, before 4 p.m. on the eighth day before polling day, requested the Commission to provide the person with

+- (2) Replacement postal vote material is to be issued in accordance with the procedures in section 128. - (3) An election official is to keep a record, in an approved manner, of all persons issued with replacement postal vote material by the election official under this section.